kevintuchman/https-kevintuchman.github.io/index.md

 ~~strikethrough~~
 ```

 Even though you could memorize all the syntax, you should just bookmark the list [instead](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
-Even though I'm a novice at coding, I found markdown easier to learn compared to other syntax because it only requires you to use non-alphabetic characters to use.
+Also, Github has its own version of Markdown syntax so some Markdown may not work here, possibly.
+Even though I'm a novice at coding, I found Markdown easier to learn compared to other syntax because it only requires you to use non-alphabetic characters to use.